Who are you? Where do you come from?

 Attempting to unravel the strands of peoples’ ancestries will, by its nature, venture into sensitive and life-changing territory.
 It must be done with attention to the facts, but also the lived reality of individuals, and the emotional impact that it has upon lives and lineages.
 We are not planting seeds in barren, newly exposed territory, rather, genetic information is tossed in with a rich and thick stew of human self-understanding.

-When looking at family relationships there is a ready-made intellectual framework which you can leverage.
-You know your grand-parents.
+When looking at family relationships, there is a ready-made intellectual framework that you can leverage.
+You know your grandparents.
 You have an intuitive sense that your genealogical network extends back unto the generations, a tree of family history fading into the mists of the past.
 But myOrigins is more, as it plumbs deeper depths.

-Rather than the history of your family, myOrigins attempts to place your genetic makeup in a broader framework of variation and relatedness which is the outcome of a sequence of separations and reunions.
+Rather than the history of your family, myOrigins attempts to place your genetic makeup in a broader framework of variation and relatedness that is the outcome of a sequence of separations and reunions.

-In other words, an average person today is not just the collapse of a genealogical bramble, but the geographical instantiation of human migrations which span the whole globe.
+In other words, an average person today is not just the collapse of a genealogical bramble but the geographical instantiation of human migrations that span the whole globe.
 This is why we shied away from using straightforward national labels for myOrigins clusters; the past is not always a rearrangement of the present, even if the present is always a rearrangement of the past.

 Europeans, as we understand Europeans today, genetically did not exist 10,000 years ago.
 South Asians as we understand them did not exist 10,000 years ago.
 Ashkenazi Jews as we understand them did not exist 2,500 years ago.
 The modern labels we give a genetic cluster may impart the illusion of ancient permanence which does not comport with what we know about the migrations and the melting pot that seems to be human demographic history.

 The goal of myOrigins was to give geographically relevant answers to people about their deep ancestry.